IndaPlus22/AssignmentInstructions-BlueNote/task-16/README.md

 ## Database Management Systems (and lots of hash!)

-This week we are doing substances! Äh öh ehmm, ja, ehm, I mean hash, hashing, lots of it!
+This week we are doing ~~hash~~ hashing!

-We have already fought through logiken and dtek:en, lets sprinkel on some dbas; one more profesion paradigm for y'all.
+We have already fought through logiken and dtek:en, lets sprinkel on some dbas; one more profession paradigm for y'all.

 ![Data Propaganda](https://pics.me.me/excel-2016-desktop-app-is-this-a-database-the-users-42255119.png)